-Noble Energy Inc., whose exploration efforts are spread across the globe, last week gave investors a peek at five frontier plays, including a promising unconventional find in an overlooked area of Nevada.
+Noble Energy Inc., whose exploration efforts are spread across the globe, on Thursday gave investors a peek at five frontier plays, including a promising unconventional find in an overlooked area of Nevada.

 “Any one” of the new plays offer “material opportunities with running room,” said COO David Stover.

 Running room is just what Noble found in Nevada, said Susan Cunningham, who leads the exploration and business innovation unit.
 The company now has in hand 350,000 gross acres, which hold the potential for 1.3 billion boe of gross resources.
 The company, which holds all of the working interest in the play, paid only about $200/acre — a steal if the gamble pays off.

 “We tend to stay away from ‘hot’ plays because in general it doesn’t match our running room strategy,” Cunningham told investors.
 That makes the Nevada opportunity perhaps even more attractive: the area is considered the company’s “next growth opportunity in the U.S.”

 The development has been in the works since late 2010.
 “It’s a tight oil play with some scale to it,” Cunningham said.
 Three “main” areas are leased, with about two-thirds of the leasehold fee-based and the remaining overseen by the Bureau of Land Management.
 In September the first of three 3-D seismic surveys was launched.